faxg/AzureTechEventQuickstartGuide/README.md

 - Microsoft Azure account (https://portal.azure.com)

 You can also log-in to Azure using your existing __GitHub account__

-It's best to use your private e-mail for the accounts, e.g. not your work or university e-mail, as this could lead to some problems with free Azure Credits etc.

 Never used Azure before?
 We recommend: https://docs.microsoft.com/en-us/learn/modules/azure-architecture-fundamentals/